swagger-api/swagger-core/README.md

 **NOTE:** If you're looking for Swagger Core 1.5.X and OpenAPI 2.0, please refer to [1.5 branch](https://github.com/swagger-api/swagger-core/tree/1.5).

-**NOTE:** Since version 2.1.7, Swagger Core also supports the Jakarta namespace.
-There are a parallel set of artifacts with the `-jakarta` suffix, providing the same functionality as the unsuffixed (i.e.: `javax`) artifacts.
+**NOTE:** Since version 2.1.7, Swagger Core has been fully migrated to use the Jakarta namespace.
+The main modules now use jakarta namespace in their source code, and the BOM manages all Jakarta REST 4.0 artifacts.
 Please see the [Wiki](https://github.com/vpelikh/swagger-core/wiki/Swagger-2.X---Getting-started) for more details.

 **NOTE:** Since version 2.2.0 Swagger Core supports OpenAPI 3.1; see [this page](https://github.com/vpelikh/swagger-core/wiki/Swagger-2.X---OpenAPI-3.1) for details